-Therefore, this technique allows scientists/biologists to assess the structure of sperm that is having highest chance of achieving a successful fertilization and exclude the sperm with suspected abnormalities .
+Therefore, this technique allows scientists/biologists to assess the structure of sperm that is having the highest chance of achieving a successful fertilization and exclude the sperm with suspected abnormalities.

 What is the procedure of IMSI?

-To stimulate production of eggs in ovaries fertility drugs are to given female partner.
+To stimulate production of eggs in ovaries fertility drugs are to given female partners.

 When is IMSI recommended??